CraftMesh: High-Fidelity Generative Mesh Manipulation via Poisson Seamless Fusion: Introduction

-In this paper, we present a \textbf{High-Fidelity Generative Mesh Manipulation} framework, coined CraftMesh, which harnesses the capabilities of generative large models to accomplish complex mesh editing tasks (see Fig. \ref{fig:intro}).
-First, we employ a 2D image editing model to edit reference images derived from the original mesh, extract the modified regions, and generate region-specific meshes for these edited regions.
-Second, we propose a \textbf{Poisson Geometric Fusion} strategy, employing a robust SDF/Mesh representation with a Poisson normal blending technique to achieve seamless fusion of the edited region mesh with the original mesh.
-Finally, we introduce a \textbf{Poisson Texture Harmonization} strategy to facilitate seamless texture fusion between the edited region mesh and the original mesh within texture space.
-Experimental results demonstrate the superiority of our approach in achieving high-fidelity mesh editing guided by text prompts.
-Additionally, we conduct further experiments utilizing a drag-based method for fine-grained image editing, demonstrating ours framework capabilities in precise drag-based mesh editing.
-Fig. \ref{fig:intro} shows several examples of our method.
+To this end, we present a novel high-fidelity generative mesh manipulation framework, termed \textbf{CraftMesh}, enabling complex and controllable editing while preserving geometry and texture (see Fig.~\ref{fig:intro}).
+We employ a 2D image editing model to modify reference images derived from the original mesh, generate corresponding meshes and extract the edited regions as edited region meshes, which are then fused into the original mesh via our core method, \textbf{Geometry and Texture Fusion}, an SDF-domain Poisson fusion method.
+We adopt a hybrid SDF/Mesh representation, in which geometry and texture are optimized in implicit and explicit forms, respectively.
+Specifically, We propose a \textit{Poisson Geometry Blending} strategy that enables natural gradient transitions and seamless geometric blending between the edited and original meshes.
+We further propose a \textit{Poisson Texture Harmonization} strategy to enable seamless texture fusion between the edited and original meshes in texture space.
+Experimental results demonstrate the superiority of our approach in achieving high-fidelity mesh editing.
+Additionally, we conduct further experiments using a drag-based method for controlled image manipulation, demonstrating the versatility of our framework (see \cref{fig:drag}).

-Our contributions are summarized as follows: \begin{itemize} \item A novel generative editing framework that reformulates mesh editing as an image editing–mesh generation–seamless fusion pipeline integrating 2D and 3D generative models. \item Seamless geometric fusion, introducing a Global and Local Consistency Geometric Fusion strategy for integrating the edited region mesh into the original model. \item Seamless texture harmonization, proposing a Poisson Texture Harmonization strategy that enables coherent blending of edited textures with the original appearance. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We introduce a framework that reformulates mesh editing as an \textbf{image editing–mesh generation–seamless fusion} pipeline integrating 2D and 3D generative models. \item We propose Geometry and Texture Fusion, an SDF-domain Poisson fusion method, in which we introduce \textbf{Poisson Geometry Blending} to enable seamless geometric integration and \textbf{Poisson Texture Harmonization} to achieve seamless texture blending across edited regions. \end{itemize}